 The OnePlus Buds Z Truly Wireless are better than the OnePlus Buds Truly Wireless.
 The Z have a more comfortable, stable fit thanks to their silicone earbud tips, which the original Buds lack.
 They have better noise isolation and they leak less sound.
 Also, their default sound profile packs a lot of extra bass.
 However, the original Buds have longer continuous battery life.

 The Jabra Elite 65t Truly Wireless are better headphones than the OnePlus Buds Truly Wireless.
 The Jabra have a more stable fit and a more neutral sound profile.
 Also, their companion app offers a graphic EQ and presets for sound customization.
 They have a better noise isolation performance and they leak less sound.
 However, the OnePlus are more comfortable.

 The Skullcandy Indy Evo True Wireless are better headphones than the OnePlus Buds Truly Wireless.
 The Skullcandy have a more stable fit, and they do a better job isolating against background noises.
 They also leak less sound.
 However, the OnePlus have longer continuous battery life.

 The Samsung Galaxy Buds+ Truly Wireless are better headphones than the OnePlus Buds Truly Wireless.
 The Samsung are more comfortable and stable, and their sound profile is more neutral.
 Their companion app also offers EQ presets for sound customization.
 They have a better noise isolation performance, a longer continuous battery life, and they leak less sound.

 The Sony WF-XB700 Truly Wireless are better headphones than the OnePlus Buds Truly Wireless.
 The Sony have a more stable fit and a better-balanced sound profile.
-They isolate against more background noises, and they leak less sound.
+They do a better job of isolating you from background noise, and they leak less sound.
 Also, their continuous battery life is longer than the OnePlus.